 It’s especially important for remote working environments, where information can easily become splintered.
 At a fundamental level, leading with transparency means communicating in the open, staying connected with your employees, and nurturing a culture of empathy.
 Sometimes, it also means having a few hard conversations.

-“I believe very strongly that visibility and transparent communication from the leadership team helps every team member have more trust and confidence in their leaders and the business", George says.
+“I believe very strongly that visibility and transparent communication from the leadership team helps every team member have more trust and confidence in their leaders and the business", George said.
 “We hold weekly All Staff meetings where we give full team updates on [topics including] hiring, business opportunities and team changes.
 We also have Quarterly Business Reviews where we walk the team through performance against financial metrics and annual KPIs as well as learnings from the quarter, and give them visibility into forward-looking financial targets and hiring plans.

-Smith agrees, adding that empathy should be key in this approach: “To build trust remotely, you have to lead by example.
+Smith agreed, adding that empathy should be key in this approach: “To build trust remotely, you have to lead by example.
 You need to communicate openly and directly, and encourage feedback all the time.
 You also need to own your mistakes and be vulnerable — you have to show that you’re human.
 This approach needs to trickle down to your frontline managers, too.”

 5. Monitor employee engagement, not productivity.